DECORATIVE GLULAM PROPERTIES

 Advantages of finger jointing laminates:

-- Makes it possible to produce longer than available timber stock, such as structural beams up to 20M long.
+- Makes it possible to produce longer than available timber stock, such as structural beams.

 - Improve the mechanical properties of laminates by cutting out timber defects.